16 Nov Why your small charity needs a brand book

-With limited resources it’s easy to overlook the critical role and value of a strong brand.
-A strong brand isn’t just for big organisations – it’s a powerful tool for any charity, especially the smaller ones!
+With limited resources, it’s easy to overlook the value of a strong brand.
+Branding isn’t just for large organisations – it’s a powerful tool for charities of all sizes, especially smaller ones.

 Defining your charity’s brand

-This is why having a brand book, even a simple one, is crucial.
-A brand book captures the essence of your brand and provides clear guidelines on how to communicate it effectively.
+This is where a brand book comes in.
+Even a simple brand book captures the essence of your charity and provides clear guidance on how to communicate it consistently and confidently.

 The potential impact of not having a brand book